joe-p/unreal-pak-mod-manager/README.md

 # Unreal Pak Mod Manager

 This tool is used to create a single .pak file from a collection of mods for an Unreal Engine game.
-The initial focus will be on supporting STALKER 2, but more games may be supported in the future.
+The initial focus will be on supporting STALKER 2 pak mods (notably cfg mods and .ini mods), but more games and file formats may be supported in the future.

 ## Purpose